MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-mysql-to-azure.md

   - Use the single-transaction option to set the translation isolation mode to repeatable read and send a start transaction SQL statement before dumping data
   - Use the disable-keys option in mysqldump to disable foreign key constraints before load.
 Removing this will provide performance gains.
   - Use Azure Blob storage to store the backup files and perform the restore from there for faster restore.
-- Update application connection strings
+  - Update app connection strings.
   - Once the database has been migrated Contoso must update the connection strings to point to the new Azure Database for MySQL.

-## Clean up after migration
+## Cleanup after migration

-After migration, Contoso needs to complete these cleanup steps:

-- Backup the on-premises database for retention purposes
-- Retire the on-premises MySQL server
+After migration, Contoso needs to backup the on-premises database for retention purposes and retire the on-premises MySQL server.

 ## Review the deployment